-There are certain pain points within the radiology revenue cycle management (RCM) workflow that are accepted as part of doing business.
+There are certain pain points within the radiology revenue cycle management workflow that are accepted as part of doing business.
 No matter how much effort goes into implementing improvements, progress is slow or non-existent.
-The problem drives the conversation, but real, sustained improvements that maximize RCM are rare.
+The problem drives the conversation, but real, sustained improvements that maximize revenue cycle management (RCM) are rare.

 Making headway in the RCM workflow is important as fee schedules continue to shrink, and patient consumerism grows through expanding financial obligation.
-The Centers for Medicare and Medicaid Services (CMS) recently released their National Health Expenditure Data that estimates the consumer’s financial obligation to be greater than 28.3% of total US health spending in 2018 and growing, which accounts for a substantial rise in AR days outstanding and bad debt throughout the industry.
+The Centers for Medicare and Medicaid Services (CMS) released their National Health Expenditure Data on December 20, 2020, that estimates the consumer’s financial obligation to be greater than 28.3% of total US health spending, which accounts for a substantial rise in AR days outstanding and bad debt throughout the industry.

 Examining Individual Pain Points in Radiology RCM

 Perhaps it’s time to look at the problem with fresh eyes and determine what automated technology and new processes can be brought to the equation.
 Examining RCM’s key functions helps determine where maximum efficiency can be gained and previously lost or delayed revenue captured.
 Let’s look at four improvements that can prove beneficial:

 - Examine the Coding Process Including Timeliness and Level of Accuracy